groboclown/mvn2get/README.md

 * **-h, --help**
     * Show the help.
 * **-r, --resolve**
-    * resolve the POM files and their dependencies, recursively
+    * resolve the POM files and their dependencies, recursively.
+Note that if the POM declares a dependency and it has already been downloaded, but that dependency's dependencies have not, then the recrusive dependencies are *not* downloaded.
 * **-d OUTPUT, --dir OUTPUT**
     * directory to store the downloaded files (defaults to the current directory)
 * **-O, --overwrite**